The Majority Vote Paradigm Shift: When Popular Meets Optimal: GAP IN MV AND MAP METHODS

-The proof of this theorem can be found in Appendix \ref{list:exact_matches_proofs}.
-The condition in Equation~\ref{eq:suff_cond_nu} holds for $\nu_0$ if and only if it holds for $\nu_1$.
+The proof of this theorem can be found in \cref{list:exact_matches_proofs}.
+The condition in \cref{eq:suff_cond_nu} holds for $\nu_0$ if and only if it holds for $\nu_1$.
 Therefore, it is sufficient to verify the condition for just one of them.
-We emphasize that for $T_{01} = T_{10}$ we recover the condition of Theorem~\ref{thm:binary_classes_shared_coins} and the inferences from Section~\ref{sec:sharedcoins} generalize to this case.
+We emphasize that for $T_{01} = T_{10}$ we recover the condition of \cref{thm:binary_classes_shared_coins} and the inferences from \cref{sec:sharedcoins} generalize to this case.